 What does the interview process entail?

-The interview is a 30 minute, in-person, process that will allow you to demonstrate your strengths in a variety of context.
+The interview is a 30 minute, virtual, process that will allow you to demonstrate your strengths in a variety of context.
 The individual interview will allow you to talk one-on-one with a Residential Education Staff.
-Unlike past processes, this year the group process and individual will be on the same date.
-The group process will be one hour long, followed by the individual interview later that day.
+Unlike past processes, this year we will not be having a group process.
 In addition, you’ll have the chance to learn more about the Resident Assistant experience, with time set aside for questions you may have for us.

 If I will not be available during the stated interview times should I apply?